 The first line gives a banner stating the precise version of CoQ used.
-You should always return this banner when you report an anomaly to our bug-tracking system $\verb|http://logical.futurs.inria.fr/coq-bugs|$
+You should always return this banner when you report an anomaly to our bug-tracking system http://coq.inria.fr/bugs

 1Alternative graphical interfaces exist: Proof General and Pcoq.